davidctobing/Go-CI/README.md

 I will explain each steps in this documentation :

-All jobs starts when the developer makes a pull request or push into the master branch which will trigger the pipeline and will run automatically. <br>
+All jobs starts when the developer makes a pull request and push into the master branch which will trigger the pipeline and will run automatically. <br>
 We can see in this script (<a href=".github/workflows/go-ci.yml">go-ci.yml</a>): <br>

   ```sh